This is the multi-page printable view of this section. Click here to print.

 Information about failing tasks can be sent as emails, to Microsoft Teams, Slack, as MQTT messages or outgoing webhooks.

 Email, Slack and MS Teams notifications all use a templating concept where HTML/Markdown template files describe what the alert message should look like.
-Before the alert is sent the template is populated with actual data from the failed reload task.
+Before the alert is sent the template is populated with actual data from the failed reload task (client-managed Sense) or app reload (Sense Cloud).

-Both subject and body of email can use the template fields.
+For email alerts both subject and body of the email can be templated.

 For both Slack and Teams there are options to use more flexible/configurable alert formats and more basic pre-configured alerts.